 Through our afternoon Learning Group session, all pupils will be supported with a quiet space to start their home learning.
 It is recommended that pupils should do between 60 and 90 minutes of home learning every evening.

-Teachers will set home learning, which will be entered on Arbor and can be checked on the parent portal, as well as being recorded in pupils’ School Planners.
+Teachers will set home learning, which will be entered on Satchel One (formerly known as Show My Homework) and can be checked on the parent portal.
 In addition to the set home learning, pupils will be expected to read every day for at least 20 minutes.
-Pupils will also have access to learning materials online, including through doddlelearn.co.uk, to study independently (they can never tell you they have nothing to do!).
+Pupils will also have access to learning materials online, including through Satchel One and Google Classroom, to study independently (they can never tell you they have nothing to do!).

 We do not have a set home learning timetable.
 For example, Maths on a Monday and Thursday as these are often too restrictive and do not fit in with schemes of learning; however, teachers are mindful of giving pupils sufficient time to complete any tasks and will try not to overload them with short deadlines.